Philippe Smit (1886-1948)1

 He lived in extreme poverty, which only the help of the Urbans assuaged, and split his time between Paris, of which he portrayed places, bridges, and embankments, and the Netherlands, where he made short visits.
 His amazement before nature, never relinquished, led him to multiply his excursions along the Seine and its surroundings, downstream to Bonnières, Vétheuil, Giverny, Osny and Auvers-sur-Oise, and upstream to Barbizon and the forest of Fontainebleau.
 This “delightful nature is always such a great consolation“, and he would affirm ingenuously throughout his life to have never seen something so beautiful.

 The First World War caught him in Holland, where he would remain constantly until 1920.
-Hosted by the Urbans, who in 1916 moved to a house in Amsterdam, before moving in 1917 to a house in Laren-Blaricum.
+He is hosted most of the time by the Urbans, who in 1915 moved to a house in Amsterdam, before moving to a villa in Blaricum/Laren in 1917.
 There, just as in Amsterdam, he had a large studio that he considered a “dream place“2.
 Despite his nostalgia for France, it was a fruitful period during which he pursued his literary education by reading contemporary French novelists and poets, became more intimately acquainted with music, and affirmed his concept of art, which for him is “always a feeling of a few reflections of the heavens“3.
 Analysing the works of the painters of his period and of their great predecessors, he judged that the perfection of colour and form are not enough, that one must be a “searcher of soul” and that only the style “birthed by emotion is the true one“4.

 In April 1916, in Amsterdam an exhibition was organised of 58 of his works.5 If he complained of not being understood by the critics, one of them, Anton Zelling, passionate like Smit about poetry, music and religion, published a long and laudatory analysis of his painting.
 Their friendship would endure.